remeessalam/scanf/copycode.md

                     Innovation with Purpose
                   </h6>
                   <p className="desc mt-2">
-                    At [you company name], we believe that technology is only as valuable as the purpose it serves.
+                    At SCANF, we believe that technology is only as valuable as the purpose it serves.
 Our mission is to harness the power of technology to create meaningful impacts—streamlining operations, elevating customer